deepakajaylinux/kevellphara/docs/source/chgrp.rst

 .. code-block:: bash

-	Cleopatra chgrp help
+	ptconfigure chgrp help

 The following screen shot visualize it translucently.

 How to use
 ----------

-It is an obvious process to use this change group module under Cleopatra by just using the command given below,
+It is an obvious process to use this change group module under ptconfigure by just using the command given below,

 .. code-block:: bash

-   cleopatra chgrp path --yes --guess --recursive --path=/a/file/path --group=golden
+   ptconfigure chgrp path --yes --guess --recursive --path=/a/file/path --group=golden

 After inputting the command it will change the group.